-For example, the PEIR seems to totally dismiss the potential impact on migratory birds when there is no indication that clearance operations will not occur between February and September to protect bird nests.
+For example, the PEIR seems to totally dismiss the potential impact on migratory birds when there is no indication in the proposed Program that clearance operations will not occur between February and September to protect bird nests.

 Significance criteria 1C.
 Interfere substantially with the movement of any native resident or migratory species or with established native resident or migratory species corridors, or impede the use of native species nursery areas; and permanently alter the habitat value of established wildlife corridors.
-(6-60)
+(PEIR 6-60)

 Determination of Significance.
 Based on average size of VTP prescribed burn project area (260 acres), frequency of occurrence, and expected spatial distribution, the cumulative impact of VTP with other related actions is considered less than significant with adopted implementation and mitigation measures when assessed at the scale of a bioregion.
-(6-65)
+(PEIR 6-65) Emphasis added.